leduckhai/MultiMed-ST/README.md

 - 🧩 the **largest medical MT dataset** to date
 - 🌐 the **largest many-to-many multilingual ST dataset** across all domains

-We also conduct the **most comprehensive empirical analysis** in ST research so far, covering:
+We also conduct **the most comprehensive ST analysis in the field's history**, to our best knowledge, covering:
 - ✅ Empirical baselines
 - 🔄 Bilingual vs. multilingual study
 - 🧩 End-to-end vs. cascaded models